Ethel Fleming: Life

+Fleming was born in Cleveland, Ohio, and graduated from high school there.

 During the summer of 1915, Fleming visited Los Angeles to learn screen art, where she met William Courtleigh Jr. for the first time.
 At that time, neither had considered settling down with someone, yet proceeded to meet each other on several occasions where "their friendship developed rapidly."
 After courting for just three weeks and while enjoying a day off their working schedules, the couple passed a registrar's office where Courtleigh made an impromptu suggestion that they get a license of marriage, to which Fleming did not take seriously.
 Fleming recalled how she was instructed to sign a document by a clerk, noting that "it all happened so quickly."
 The couple got married on July 25, 1915 in Long Beach, Los Angeles, California and by August 1915 were living in a bungalow, their first home.
 Courtleigh died of pneumonia in 1918.

 In April 1921, Fleming was reported to have drunk carbolic acid, a form of poison, while in the back of a taxi with fellow film actor Joseph King, refusing to answer when questioned her reasons for swallowing the solution.
 Fleming insisted it was an accident, telling reporters that she did not want to discuss it with anyone.
 One report suggested that Fleming, who was in a dangerous condition at Bellevue Hospital, drank the fluid in an attempt "to commit suicide because of despondency over lack of employment."